ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 **known_issues**
   Known issues that are currently not fixed or will not be fixed.
-Use present tense and where available, use imperative tense for a workaround.
+Write in present tense to describe the problem and in imperative tense to describe any available workaround.

   .. code-block:: yaml

     known_issues:
-      - idrac_user - module may error out with the message unable to perform the import or export operation because there are pending attribute changes or a configuration job is in progress.
+      - idrac_user - module may error out with the message ``unable to perform the import or export operation`` because there are pending attribute changes or a configuration job is in progress.
 Wait for the job to complete and run the task again.(https://github.com/dell/dellemc-openmanage-ansible-modules/pull/303).